 In the figure below we can see that it is possible for sub-contractors to double their margin on smoke control packages by bringing them in house.

-Easivent, the product distribution arm of the leading smoke control specialist SCS Group offers a number of resources including a suite of training courses to help contractors through this process including simple to install AOV kits for most applications.
+Easivent, the product distribution arm of the leading smoke control specialist SCS Group offers a number of resources including an Approved Installer scheme to help contractors who want to bring smoke control in house including simple to install AOV kits for most applications.